SoCo (Sonos Controller) is a simple library to control Sonos speakers.

 SoCo (Sonos Controller) is a Python library that allows you to control Sonos speakers programmatically.
 It was originally created at Music Hack Day Sydney by Rahim Sonawalla and is now developed by a team of people at its GitHub repository

 For more background on the project, please see Rahim’s blog post.

-SoCo requires Python 2.7, or 3.3 or newer.
+SoCo requires Python 3.6 or newer.

 pip install soco

 SoCo depends on a number of Python packages.
 If you use pip to install Soco, the dependencies will be installed automatically for you.
 If not, you can inspect the requirements in the requirements.txt file.

 You can interact with a Sonos Zone Player through a SoCo object.
 If you know the IP address of a Zone Player, you can create a SoCo object directly: